mieszkosabo/ts-piston/README.md

 Note that if you delete the `node_modules` directory, you will have to rerun the command.

+Sometimes the TypeScript language server doesn't pick up the new types, so you may have to restart it.
+For example, in VSCode you can do this by running the `TypeScript: Restart TS Server` command.

 You may want to add this to your `postinstall` script:

 ```json